cpilsworth/11ty-netlify/src/index.md

-# Static site
+# New Static site

-Generate a site and host the static content on a CDN
+Generate a site and host the static content on a CDN - this site has got some new content